Cost of Attendance

 The good news is that you are NEVER required to borrow loans up to the full COA!
 The COA is a maximum, not a requirement.
 Conservative borrowing in dental school is strongly encouraged.

 Special Note: Students who are married and/or have children should understand that federal financial aid is designed to help pay for the costs for the student to attend school; it is not intended to support other family members.
 The only exception is for students who have dependent children in daycare.
 Such students may be able to receive a COA increase for daycare.
-Requests for daycare cost allowances must be sent to the UFCD Financial Aid Coordinator⤷.
+Requests for daycare cost allowances must be submitted to the Student Financial Aid and Scholarships Office⤷.

 D.M.D.
 Program Costs